Considering a trip to Sonoma, California and wondering about the best things to do in Sonoma County?

 Sonoma is one of the many fun weekend getaways from San Francisco (or the SF Bay Area) you can do.
 If you start early, you could even do a day trip from San Francisco (or Silicon Valley) to Sonoma, especially if you have a well-planned, focused itinerary.

 Looking for a car rental for your Sonoma getaway?
 Check out Discover Cars!
-They scour multiple providers to get the best price for you.
+They scour multiple providers, from brand to budget, to get the best price for you.

 Where to Stay in Sonoma, California